adaltas/ece-devops-2020-fall/modules/9-cloud-native/index.md

 ## Covered topics

-- What is Cloud
+- What is Cloud?
-- Why business is moving to the Cloud
+- Why business is moving to the Cloud?
 - Service models
-- What are cloud-native applications
+- What are cloud-native applications?
 - Monolithic vs Microservices architecture
 - Service mesh